-- a 1-for- reverse stock split of our capital stock, which became effective on , 2016; - the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws upon completion of this offering; - the conversion of all shares of our preferred stock outstanding into an aggregate of shares of our common stock immediately prior to the completion of this offering; - the issuance of additional shares of our common stock immediately prior to the completion of this offering that our Series A and B preferred stockholders are entitled to receive in connection with this initial public offering, assuming an initial offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
+- the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws upon completion of this offering; - the conversion of all shares of our preferred stock outstanding into an aggregate of shares of our common stock immediately prior to the completion of this offering; - the issuance of additional shares of our common stock immediately prior to the completion of this offering that our Series A and B preferred stockholders are entitled to receive in connection with this initial public offering, assuming an initial offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
 A \$1.00 decrease (increase) in the assumed initial public offering price of \$ per share would increase (decrease) the number of additional shares of our common stock issuable in connection with this initial public offering by shares; - the issuance of shares of our common stock immediately prior to the completion of this offering to pay accrued dividends on our Series B preferred stock, assuming a closing date of , 2016 and an initial offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
-A \$1.00 decrease (increase) in the assumed initial public offering price of \$ per share would increase (decrease) the number of additional shares of our common stock issuable in connection with paying the accrued dividends on our Series B preferred stock by shares; - the cash payment of a portion of the proceeds from this offering to pay the approximately \$ million of cumulative accrued dividends to our Series A preferred stockholders as described in "Dividend Policy;" - no exercise of our outstanding options or warrants subsequent to September 30, 2015; and - no exercise by the underwriters of their over-allotment option.
+A \$1.00 decrease (increase) in the assumed initial public offering price of \$ per share would increase (decrease) the number of additional shares of our common stock issuable in connection with paying the accrued dividends on our Series B preferred stock by shares; - the cash payment of a portion of the proceeds from this offering to pay the approximately \$ million of cumulative accrued dividends to our Series A preferred stockholders as described in "Dividend Policy;" - on exercise of our outstanding options or warrants subsequent to December 31, 2015; and - no exercise by the underwriters of their over-allotment option.